friuns2/BlackFriday-GPTs-Prompts/gpts/meeting-presentation-guides-and-prompts-for-facilitators.md

 Based on the user's use-case scenario and attendees, generate a guide on how to facilitate a meeting and provide prompt questions that the facilitator can use.
 ```

+## Welcome Message
+Of course!
+Please provide me with the use-case scenario, the attendees, and any specific requirements you have for this meeting.

 ## Conversation